kemtls/KEMTLS-TLS13Tamarin/docs/_includes/4-2-7-key_share.md

 containing only a new KeyShareEntry for the group indicated in the selected_group field of the triggering HelloRetryRequest.

-If using (EC)DHE key establishment, servers offer exactly one KeyShareEntry in the ServerHello.
-This value MUST be in the same group as the KeyShareEntry value offered by the client that the server has selected for the negotiated key exchange.
+If using ephemeral KEM key establishment, servers offer exactly one KeyShareEntry in the ServerHello.
+This value MUST be the ciphertext encapsulated to the KeyShareEntry value offered by the client that the server has selected for the negotiated key exchange.
 Servers MUST NOT send a KeyShareEntry for any group not indicated in the "supported_groups" extension and